diam0ndkiller/switch-to-linux/switch-to-linux-from-windows.md

 #### Installer Steps
 ##### 1. Language
 First you will get asked for the installation language.
-You choice here will set the language of the installer from now on and the language of the entire system after installation.
+Your choice here will set the language of the installer from now on and the language of the entire system after installation.
 ##### 2. Keyboard Layout
 Independently of your language of choice, you can set your keyboard layout.
 This is VERY IMPORTANT, for if you don't set it correctly, you might not find keys you are searching for.
-The keyboard layout ensures, that the descriptions on your physical keyboard match what you type on screen.
+The keyboard layout ensures, that the descriptions on your physical keyboard match what you type on your screen.
 ##### 2.5.
 Network
 If you didn't connect before and if you don't have a wired connection, you will now be prompted to connect to a WiFi network.
 Just connect by entering the password for your WiFi like you do on any other device.
 You could technically work without it but it is required for the next step to work and it will save you some hassle later.
 ##### 3. Multimedia codecs